-The overall difference between an average car insurance premium without a claim versus the premium with claim(s) is nearly $700 per year.
+The overall difference between an average car insurance premium without a claim versus the premium with claim(s) is $618.
 Most insurance companies will rate the claim on your insurance record for three years.
-So that $700 annual average hike may add up to an overall increase of more than $2,000.
+So that $618 annual average hike may add up to an overall increase of more than $2,000.
 And that's just the additional cost on top of your existing premium.

-One way to mitigate this cost is to shop around for the best rate, starting with companies like Nationwide and Farmers.
+One way to mitigate this cost is to shop around for the best rate, starting with companies like USAA and State Farm.